MaPa07/sales-proposal-mcp/README.md

 ### Backend URL

-The server connects to a Firebase Function backend.
+The server connects to the [Bad Lieutenant Firebase backend](https://github.com/MaPa07/bad_lieutenant).
 You can customize the backend URL with an environment variable:

 ```bash
 export BACKEND_URL=https://your-custom-backend.com/analyzeCompanyCalls